objectcraftworks/retiredblog/source/_posts/2013-07-24-asp-dot-net-mvc-viewdata-provider-for-error-view.markdown

  * In Part2, We extended default error filter to pass the View Data items set by a controller to Error View
  * In Part3, We wrote an exception filter by extending the default filter to use Custom model and set the model for the error view.
  * In Part4, We extended what learned so far, and provided a way to set the custom view data provider for the error view.

-Disclaimer: Code listings used to demonstrate the concepts are not ready for production use.
-So use at your own discretion.
-ObjectCraftworks is not responsible for any damages.